 According to the Skiatook Police Department, the robbery occurred on Thursday, March 12th around 9:30 a.m.
 The suspect (pictured) is described as six-feet to six-feet and two-inches tall.
 The individual is also believed to weigh 200 to 250 pounds.

-The suspects vehicle was described as a early to mid 2000s Chevy or GMC two door pick up that is silver in color.
+The suspect's vehicle was described as an early to mid-2000s Chevy or GMC two door pick up that is silver in color.
 If you have any information regarding the robbery, you are asked to call 918.396.2424.

 « Back to News